ViRGIS-Team/gdal-upm/README.md

 | 3.1.1   | 3.1.0   |
 | 3.1.100 | 3.1.1.  |

+## A note about Upgrading

+Unity is a bit "graby" about DLLs and SOs.
+Once it is loaded it keeps a hardlink to the DLL and does not like changing.
+This means that for this package, once you have upgraded to a new versin of the UPM package you will, usually, need to restart the Unity Editor for the change to work.

 ## Development and Use in the player

 The scripts for accessing GDAL/OGR functions are included in the `OSGEO`namespace and follow the [GDAL/OGR C# Api](https://gdal.org/api/csharp.html).